Ultimate Music Group Inc

 Compilation budget goes to clearing songs with the DJ receiving the remaining funds

-Advertise albums on YouTube and US/UK TV at least once
+Advertise albums on YouTube and US/UK TV

 "Ultimate Scratch" compilations (sold as compilation only):